Mechanical Intelligence Simplifies Control in Terrestrial Limbless Locomotion: Results

 The bilateral cable actuation mechanism enables body compliance in the robophysical model.
-However, differing from soft limbless robots that inherit compliance from soft materials which is usually hard to modulate, cables in our robophysical model are non-elastic, and thus their lengths can be explicitly controlled.
-This allows the body compliance in our robophysical model to be quantifiable, programmable, inhomogeneous and anisotropic, simply by coordinating the lengthening and shortening of cables.
+However, in contrast to soft limbless robots that inherit compliance from soft materials which are usually hard to modulate, cables in our robophysical model are non-elastic, and thus their lengths can be explicitly controlled.
+This allows the body compliance in our robophysical model to be quantifiable, programmable, inhomogeneous, and anisotropic, simply by appropriately coordinating the lengthening and shortening of cables.
 To implement a basic traveling-wave locomotion pattern on the robophysical model as observed in nematodes, we developed the control scheme based on the ``serpenoid" shape-based template~\cite{hirose1993biologically}.
-The template generates a central pattern that enables a wave to propagate from head to tail, if the $i$-th joint angle $\alpha_i$ in the spine at time $t$ follows
+The template can generate a central pattern that enables a wave to propagate from head to tail, if the $i$-th joint angle $\alpha_i$ in the spine at time $t$ follows

 where $A$, $\xi$ and $\omega$ is the amplitude, the spatial and temporal frequencies of the wave, $i$ is the joint index, and $N$ is the total number of joints.
 The joint angle $\alpha$ given by this template will be further referred to as the ``suggested" angle (the angle that would be realized absent all external and internal forces apart from those applied by the cables).
 Thus, the suggested gait path (the trajectory of $w_1(t)$ and $w_2(t)$) forms a perfect circle in the shape space spanned by $w_1$ and $w_2$.

-To describe the degree of body compliance, we introduce a variable, generalized compliance $G \in [0, +\infty)$.
-When $G=0$, we contract all cables so that joints are non-compliant, resisting forces from either sides.
-Thus joint angles can precisely track the suggested angles.
-The projection of joint angle trajectories in the configuration space to the shape space (following the method given by Eq.~\ref{eq:shapeSpaceMap}) then is a perfect circular orbit (Fig.~\ref{fig:MainFig3}A).
-Specifically, at $G=0$ the robophysical model behaves as a conventional rigid limbless robots.
-We note the exact lengths of the left and right cables that form an angle $\alpha_i$ on the $i$-th joint as $\mathcal{L}_i^l(\alpha_i)$ and $\mathcal{L}_i^r(\alpha_i)$ (see Material and Method for full deviation of $\mathcal{L}_i^{l}$ and $\mathcal{L}_i^{l}$ based on robophysical model geometry).